codacy/docs/docs/codacy-api/examples/uploading-dast-results.md

       -F 'reportFormat=json'
     ```

-Substitute the placeholders with your own values:
+Replace the placeholders with your own values:

 -   **API_KEY:** [Account API token](../api-tokens.md#account-api-tokens) used to authenticate on the Codacy API.
 -   **GIT_PROVIDER:** Git provider hosting of the organization, using one of the values in the table below.
 For example, `gh` for GitHub Cloud.